Jeffmusa/Python-Password-Locker/README.md

 ## Testing the Application
-* To run the tests for the class file and check if it functios well:
+* To run the tests for the class file and check if it functions well:

         $ python3.6 credentials_test.py